Pakenham

 The Pakenham Bourkes 1839 - 2017 Part One.

-Michael and Catherine Bourke of Shanagolden, County Limerick, Ireland, our great, great grandparents were part of the very early settlement of Victoria.
+Michael and Catherine Bourke of County Limerick, Ireland, our great great grandparents were part of the very early settlement of Victoria.
 They were sponsored as assisted migrants.

 A committee was set up to address this issue.
-It looked like a win-win situation with England, where the population had outgrown the rural jobs available.
+It looked like a win-win situation with England, where the population had outgrown the jobs available, especially in the country.
 It should have been easy to entice the right kind of working people to settle in New South Wales.
 But America was also expanding, and was a fifth of the distance.
 It was hard to persuade people to undertake a perilous sea voyage to New South Wales instead.

 Predictably the people whose task was to head off into the countryside and interview young unmarried women of good character, took shortcuts, and, by the sound of it, simply herded up the “mere sweepings of the streets of London” who were all too happy to take the money.